hippo74/website/src/content/pages/partnerships.md

 name: partnerships
 title: Partnerships
 text: >-
-  Art Education students have the opportunity to participate in a variety of partnerships.
+  Art Education  graduate and undergraduate students have opportunities to participate in a variety of partnerships.
 These partnerships occur at both art museums and other community settings.
 The art education students develop and teach a range of visual art activities.
 These civic engagement partnerships strengthen university and community relationships.
 partnerships:
   - description: >-
       The Memphis Public Library: Benjamin L Hooks Central Library.
 Partnership